Skip to content

 Authentication Method

-Configure the request header in your MCP client:
+Configure the request header in the MCP client:

 Authorization: Bearer <API Key>

-Where <API Key> is your TrueWatch API Key.
-Please keep it secure and do not include it in public code repositories, shared documents, or long-term logs.
+Here, <API Key> is the TrueWatch API Key.
+Please keep it secure and do not write it into public code repositories, shared documents, or long-term logs.

 Client Configuration

-The following examples use Cherry Studio, OpenClaw, and Hermes to illustrate the configuration for common MCP clients.
-Other MCP clients that support streamableHttp can be configured similarly:
+The following examples use Cherry Studio, OpenClaw, and Hermes to illustrate the configuration methods for common MCP clients.
+Other MCP clients supporting streamableHttp can be configured following the same principles:

-• URL: Fill in the Owl MCP Endpoint corresponding to your workspace's site.
+• URL: Fill in the Owl MCP Endpoint corresponding to the site where your workspace belongs.

 • Request Header: Configure Authorization: Bearer <API Key>.